Elizabeth Berkley: Saved by the Bell and TV fame (1989–1994)

-After losing the leading role of Rennie in Friday the 13th Part VIII: Jason Takes Manhattan, she auditioned for a regular role in the NBC Saturday-morning sit-com Saved by the Bell.
+After losing the leading role of Rennie in Friday the 13th Part VIII: Jason Takes Manhattan, she auditioned for a regular role in the NBC Saturday-morning sitcom Saved by the Bell.
 During the final callback, the producers of the show could not decide whether to cast Tiffani-Amber Thiessen or her for the part of Kelly Kapowski.
 In the end, Thiessen landed the role but Berkley's audition was so impressive that she was ultimately given another leading character, Jessie Spano, a civil-minded student with strong feminist views.
 The show debuted in August 1989 and aired on prime-time for three weeks, before relocating to its designated timeslot on Saturday morning.
 It quickly turned into a fan-favorite among young audiences, and its six teenage leads became television stars, appearing in teen magazines and on mall tours all around the country.

 During the show's breaks over the years, Berkley landed guest starring roles in other popular shows like Life Goes On, Married People and The Hogan Family.
 In 1991 she even appeared in Kathryn Bigelow's Point Break but her small role as a surf shop countergirl was later cut.
 Soon after graduating from Calabasas High School, she began training with acting coach Roy London and left Saved by the Bell ahead of time during its fourth and final season, along with co-star Tiffani Amber Thiessen, to focus mainly on feature films.
 The transition from small to big screen turned out to be a difficult one, though, and Berkley worked mainly for television for the following two years, landing roles in Baywatch, Step by Step, Raven, Diagnosis: Murder, Burke's Law and Crossroads.
 She also starred in the straight-to-video film Molly & Gina and in the TV movies Saved by the Bell: Hawaiian Style and Bandit Goes Country.
 In January 1993 she was featured in the Crystal Pepsi commercial that debuted during the Super Bowl XXVII.
 During this time, she enrolled at UCLA to study English Literature.